ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/NodeTypes.rst

 The only required argument for ``TLManagerParameters`` is the ``address``, which is the set of address ranges that this manager will serve.
 This information is used to route requests from the clients.
+In this example, the manager will only take requests for addresses from 0x20000 to 0x20fff.
+The second argument in ``AddressSet`` is a mask, not a size.
+You should generally set it to be one less than a power of two.
+Otherwise, the addressing behavior may not be what you expect.

 The second argument is ``resources``, which is usually retrieved from a ``Device`` object.
 In this case, we use a ``SimpleDevice`` object.